eosiosg/blog/SystemContract-2.md

 Producer Registration
 --
 **Accounts should register themselves as producer first before they can be voted.
-This process is done by pushing.
 This process is done by pushing a `system_contract::regproducer` action.**

 * The core logic code below is to insert or replace producers' configurations (i.e. public key & parameters) into `producerinfo` table.